Foreign investors

 A Swiss industrial group training its partners

 Typical situation.
-A Swiss industrial group near the border wants to train its French distributors and technical partners on its equipment within a recognised framework.
+A Swiss industrial group headquartered near the Franco-Swiss border wants to train its French distributors and technical partners on its machinery and safety processes within a formally recognised framework — so that courses can be credited, logged and potentially co-financed by OPCO funders or the employer skills-development plan.

 FAQ